sriharikuduva/RestrauntManagmentSystem/README.md

 System: Mainly responsible for sending notifications about table reservations, cancellations, etc.

-Here are the top use cases of the Restaurant Management System:
+Here are the top use cases of the Restraunt Management System:

 Add/Modify tables: To add, remove, or modify a table in the system.